01Day Trading Sessions and Impact on Volatility

 Also, London and New York are both open during these time frames.
 That means a lot of volume coming in from two major markets so spreads are typically tightest during this time.

-Looking for a day trading strategy to to trade during these times?
-Check out the Low Risk High Reward Triangle Day Trading Strategy.
+Looking for a day trading strategy to trade during these times?
+Check out the Low-Risk High Reward Triangle Day Trading Strategy.

 Best Time to Day Trade the GBP/USD Forex Pair

 Just because the forex market is open 24-hours a day, doesn't mean every one of those hours is worth trading.
-The GBP/USD has certain hours which are acceptable for day trading because there is enough volatility to generate profits which are likely greater than the cost of the spread and/or commission.
+The GBP/USD, with a cross rate of 1.30 on August 3, 2018, has certain hours which make more sense for day trading because there is enough volatility to generate profits over and above the cost of the spread and/or commission.
 To be efficient and capture the largest moves of the day, day traders hone in even further, only trading during specific hours of the day.